Body Soul

 soul is substance as the form of a natural body which potentially has life, and since this substance is actuality, soul will be the actuality of such a body.

-Plato therefore is wise when, in treating of the All, he puts the body in its soul, and not its soul in the body… there is another region to which body does not enter — certain powers, that is, with which body has no concern.
+Plato therefore is wise when, in treating of the All, he puts the body in its soul, and not its soul in the body, and says that, while there is a region of that soul which contains body, there is another region to which body does not enter.

 body and soul never fuse into one, however closely they may be bound up with each other.
 And yet the body and its impulses have the power to influence profoundly the immortal being that dwells within it.